Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 The Soil Moisture Sensor Module:

-This module also consists of a High Precision Comparator, LM393 that is used to digitize the analog signal coming out of the sensor probe.
+This module also consists of a High Precision Comparator, LM393, that is used to digitise the analog signal coming out of the sensor probe.
 The module has a built-in potentiometer that is used for sensitivity adjustment of the digital output.
-The main objective of the potentiometer is to set a threshold, so that when the moisture level exceeds the threshold value, the module will output LOW otherwise HIGH.
+The main objective of the potentiometer is to set a threshold, so that when the moisture level exceeds the threshold value, the module will output LOW, otherwise HIGH.
 This feature of the module can come in very handy because when a certain threshold is reached, you can trigger a relay that can start pumping water.

 Sensors should be placed at several different depths and locations in the field.
 Typically, sensors are placed in pairs at one-third and two-thirds the depth of the crop root zone and at two or more locations in the field, preferably away from high points, depressions and slopes.